Event date: 9/6/2018 3:30 PM - 9/7/2018 5:00 PM Export event

 - Attending: 206

 The Rapides Foundation Symposium

-*Note: if you register through the button above, you will receive an email asking you to verify that you are human and not a computer - please be sure to click the verification link in the email to complete your registration.
+*Note: If you register online using the button above, you may receive an email asking you to verify that you are human and not a computer; if you receive that email, click the verification link in the email to complete your registration.

 Each year the Foundation presents the Symposium as a way to gather around a topic of importance and to recognize the creation of The Rapides Foundation on September 1, 1994.
 The focus of the 2018 Symposium is "Improving Health."

 Those attending the Symposium will learn about the factors that impact health in a community and will be introduced to tools that can be used to initiate change.
 Julie Willems Van Dijk, director of the County Health Rankings & Roadmaps program, will present “Improving Health For Everyone: What Can You Do?”

 “We all want to live longer, and finding ways to improve our health increases the likelihood that we’ll live longer with less illness or disease,” said Joe Rosier, president and CEO of The Rapides Foundation.
 “Anyone who has a concern about how to make our communities healthier will have a great opportunity to hear how the County Health Rankings & Roadmaps data can provide a starting point for change.”